-It turns out that one of the ways your brain cells can remain sharp over time is with a steady dose of CBD.
-Some days back, the brilliant scientists at Salk revealed this fantastic discovery.
-They said that CBN, a minor and relatively unknown cannabinoid, has the potential to protect brain cells from the adverse impact of aging.
+It turns out that one of the ways your brain cells fresh over time is with a steady dose of CBD.
+The science team at the Salk Institute for Biological Studies revealed this discovery..
+Their data shows CBN, a minor and relatively unknown cannabinoid, has the potential to protect brain cells from the adverse impact of aging.
 So, is CBD a key to keeping the brain sharp?
 Data says maybe.

 Research on medical cannabis has been going on for many decades.
 For the most of this duration, scientists have focused more on the therapeutic properties of major cannabinoid compounds (i.e. THC and CBD).
 Minor cannabinoids like cannabinol (CBN), cannabidiolic acid (CBDA), cannabigerolic acid (CBGA), acid (CBNA), cannabidivarin (CBDV), tetrahydrocannabivarin (THCV), cannabigerol (CBG), and acid (THCA) have been given less attention.
 We’ve begun to observe an influx of research into these minor compounds.

 Scientists say that these minor cannabinoids have more to offer medically.
 New researchers are investigating how these compounds are broken down and their interactions with the endocannabinoid system, emphasizing their effects on the brain.

 Cannabinol and the Human Brain